 - Consistently growing dividends which are well-covered

 However, investors also need to recognise the short-term risks involved in Hong Kong given the current situation.

-Hongkong Land is a property investment, management and development outfit with assets in countries such as Hong Kong, Singapore, and China.
+Hongkong Land is a property investment, management and development outfit with assets in places such as Hong Kong, Singapore, and China.

 The company has two business segments, namely: